 Case 1: No DNS record exists for the subdomain

 You added example.com (the apex) but never created a row for blog.
-DNS doesn’t auto-create subdomains.
+DNS does not auto-create subdomains.

-Fix: at your authoritative DNS provider (find it with dig NS example.com +short), add either an A or a CNAME row:
+Fix: at your authoritative DNS provider (find it with dig NS example.com +short — this is the host whose nameservers actually answer, which may differ from your registrar), add either an A or a CNAME row:

-CNAME blog → cname.vercel-dns.com.(or whatever the host shows in its custom-domain panel). - For a server IP:
+CNAME blog -> your-site.netlify.app.— use the exact target the host shows in its custom-domain panel. - For a server IP:

-Case 2: Record exists but pointed at a wrong / dead target
+Case 2: Record exists but points at a wrong / dead target

 dig returns a CNAME, but that CNAME chains to nothing, or to an IP that no longer hosts anything.